jonitoh/readme-examples/README.md

 # <a id="acknowledgments">❤️&nbsp;</a> Acknowledgments

-*Use this space to list resources you find helpful and would like to give credits to!*

-Here are the nominees, with no particular order, in the category for ***best resources used for this project***:
+🏆 Here are the nominees, with no particular order, in the category for ***best resources used for this project***:

 * [How to Add Badges to a GitHub Repository](https://betterprogramming.pub/add-badges-to-a-github-repository-716d2988dc6a)
 * [Choose an Open Source License](https://choosealicense.com)